Trenchless Service Line Replacement

 Cost-Effective Supply Line Replacement

 Our detachable Split Bull Head allows you to make fast field repairs if a cable breaks, instead of having to wait for a replacement cable and bull head to show up like some of our competitors’ models.
 The cable grabber makes changing the position of the grabber on the cable simple, so that you can quickly pull more cable once the old pipe section from that pull is removed.
-The hammer lock keeps the cable grabber safely and securely attached to the oval link, providing a safer alternative to just looping the cable around a backhoe bucket, causing wear, tear and fraying on your cable.
+The hammer lock keeps the cable grabber safely and securely attached to the oval link, providing a safer alternative to just looping the cable around a backhoe bucket (this makeshift solution can cause dangerous wear, tear and fraying on your cable).
 This reduces damage and provides a safer working environment for your crew.
 You spend less time excavating and repairing your excavation because you simply pull the new pipe through or behind the old one as it goes, which means fewer unhappy customers because the job is completed more quickly.
 It also means you’ll see reduced costs from repair materials and labor, which makes it easier and faster to get through the process of replacing lead service lines, allowing you to replace more of them every year.

 A Truly Trenchless Solution